Spelis/vec.h/README.md

 ## Features

 * Type-safe vectors for any C type
-* Dynamic growing and shrinking
+* Dynamic growing and manual shrinking
-* Push, delete, and access elements safely
+* Append, insert, delete, and access elements safely
 * Lightweight and header only

 ---